iskandar/zkfarmer/README.md

       zknode      the ZooKeeper node path to the farm or node field       the path of the field to set value       the new value

     optional arguments:
       -h, --help  show this help message and exit

+Usage for the `zkfarmer set-from-file` command:

+    usage: zkfarmer set-from-file [-h] zknode path/to/file

+    Set the value of a field of a given node or farm.

+    positional arguments:
+      zknode      the ZooKeeper node path to the farm or node path        the path of the file to use as the node's content

+    optional arguments:
+      -h, --help  show this help message and exit